 Intracervical Insemination (ICI) involves depositing sperm into the cervix through a syringe-like instrument or a catheter.
 The process is straightforward and can frequently be accomplished at home.

-ICI is applied most often to cases of idiopathic male infertility or when there are minor problems with the male fertility.
+ICI is applied most often to cases of idiopathic male infertility or when there are minor problems with male fertility.
 ICI efficiency differs in cycles.
 However, it proves to be relatively lower than other forms of AI, with the success rates sitting between 5-30%.

-Intrauterine insemination or IUI entails the placement of quality sperm through washing and concentration into the uterus using a thin tube known as a catheter.
-It is done in a clinical setup usually at the appropriate time in the woman’s cycle or accompanied by fertility-enhancing medicines.
+Intrauterine insemination(IUI) involves the placement of quality sperm through washing and concentration into the uterus using a thin tube known as a catheter.
+It is done in a clinical setup, usually at the appropriate time in the woman’s cycle or accompanied by fertility-enhancing medicines.

-Intratubal Insemination or ITI means depositing sperms in the fallopian tubes through the cervix or with the help of a laparoscope.
+Intratubal Insemination or ITI means depositing sperm in the fallopian tubes through the cervix or with the help of a laparoscope.
 This method will attempt to get the sperm closer to the egg to increase the chances of fertilisation.

 ITI is done when IUI is not successful, or there is tubal factor infertility.
 The procedure is more complicated than the simple measurement of turbine pressure and is relatively less frequently used because there are other good procedures available.
 Specific efficacy rates of ITI are scarce and range from 10-64%, which is like IUI.